ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 665.
 Radar Systems (3)

-Prerequisite: ECE 460, ECE 650.
+Prerequisites: ECE 450 and ECE 460, or instructor consent.
+Recommended Preparatory: ECE 650.
 Radar equation, target cross section, MTI and pulsed Doppler radars, and CW and CW-FM radar.
 Receiver noise calculations.
 Radar detection and parameter estimation in noise and clutter.
 Matched filters, pulse compression, radar signal choice and ambiguity function.

 ECE 666.
 Fiber-Optic Communications (3)